fpgaminer/joyquality/README.md

 Additionally, training these types of models is surprisingly subtle.
 Everything from: the selection of images to compare, which pairs of images to compare, building a non-poisoned validation set, metrics to measure model performance, etc.

 That's where JoyQuality steps in.
-JoyQuality was trained on a broad, diverse array of images and 100k carefully selected pairwise preferences, while also being carefully tuned across a range of metrics to ensure robust performance.
+JoyQuality was trained on a broad, diverse array of images and 100k carefully selected pairwise preferences, while also being tuned across a range of metrics to ensure robust performance.
 By using JoyQuality as your base model, you can quickly build a small personal preference dataset (e.g. 1k pairs) and then train on top to build a robust IQA model.

 As an example, on my own personal preference dataset (which was completely excluded from JoyQuality's training), JoyQuality _starts_ at 75% accuracy and finishes at 80% accuracy in only 77 steps (256 batch size).
 All while also maintaining robust AURC, Brier, ECE metrics, and >98% accuracy on simple JPEG and low-resolution tasks.
 (Performance on the latter two tasks is easy to lose on poorly trained models).
+When trained from so400m-512 directly instead of JoyQuality, various robustness metrics such as the JPEG and low resolution tasks only got to 90% and 80% respectively.

 ## The Model

-JoyQuality is built on top of SigLIP2's so400m-512 model.
-This is an exceptionally well trained model from Google, similar to OpenAI's CLIP, but with much better finetuning dynamics.
+JoyQuality is built on top of SigLIP 2's so400m-512 model.
+This is an exceptionally well trained vision model from Google, similar to OpenAI's CLIP, but with much better finetuning dynamics.
 Unlike older Aesthetic models like the ones used for SD1.5 and SDXL, JoyQuality has an input resolution of 512x512, enabling it to see and differnetiate small details.

 During training, both JPEG and low-resolution validation tasks were measured.
 These tasks were built by taking the set of validation images and corrupting them, building simple pairs of original-vs-corrupt pairs to test the model against.
 For JPEG corruption, the image is compressed until it loses at least 70% of its information.
 For resolution corruption, images are downscaled to between 50% and 90% of its original size, before being scaled back up using a randomly selected upscaling algorithm.
 This simple benchmark is able to quickly differentiate models with a low input resolution (such as CLIP's 224 or 336), which struggle especially with the low resolution test.
 JoyQuality, however, achieves over 99% accuracy.

-Using the so400m architecture also gives JoyQuality plenty of general performance compared to smaller models like CLIP-L or CLIP-B.  so400m outperformed both SigLIP-B and SigLIP-L in my ablation tests, with so400m achieving 80% accuracy compared to SigLIP-B's 70%.
+Using the so400m architecture also gives JoyQuality plenty of general performance compared to smaller models like CLIP-L or CLIP-B.  so400m outperformed both SigLIP-B and SigLIP-L in my ablation tests, with so400m achieving 80% accuracy compared to SigLIP-B's 70%, while being faster than SigLIP-L.

 Despite being 400M parameters and high resolution (512x512), JoyQuality's processing speed is _fast_.
 On a 300W H100 I was able to run the model in inference mode at 204 images/s.
-Just 24 hours to process through the 14M images of bigASP 2.5's dataset.
+Just 19 hours to process through the 14M images of bigASP 2.5's dataset.

 Finally, the so400m architecture doesn't crop input images, unlike CLIP, which means JoyQuality sees the _entire_ image regardless of aspect ratio.